arpitbbhayani/articles/blogs/function-overloading.md

   return self.function_map.get(func.key(args=args))
 ```

-The `get` function creates an instance of `Function` just so that that it creates the unique key of the function using `key` function and this keyis used to fetch the appropriate function from the function registry.
+The `get` function creates an instance of `Function` just so that it could use `key` function to get unique key and not replicate the logic.
+The key is then used to fetch the appropriate function from the function registry.

 ## Invoking the function
 The function `__call__` gets invoked when we invoke an instance of class `Function` and it holds the wrapped function `fn`.
 Now we